I Luv Her

-"I Luv Her" is a song by American rapper GloRilla featuring American singer T-Pain, released on October 11, 2024 from the former's debut studio album Glorious.
+"I Luv Her" is a song by American rapper GloRilla featuring American singer T-Pain, released on October 11, 2024, from the former's debut studio album, Glorious.
 It was produced by DJ Montay.

 Content

 In the song, GloRilla revolves around her willingness to enter a sexual relationship, even if it can be hard at times.
 She hopes that she did not fall in love too quickly, which she expresses in the second verse, but is overall optimistic about the direction of their relationship.

 Critical reception

-The song received generally mixed reviews.
+The song received generally favorable reviews.
 Robin Murray of Clash stated that it "sounds curiously dated", while Mosi Reeves of Rolling Stone remarked it "simply doesn't sound right when T-Pain doesn't croon grandiloquently in his inimitable Auto-Tune for over five minutes, even as Glo drops funny lines like claiming she's her man's 'favorite redbone' and rapping, 'I know I be naggin' sometimes/Shit, put dick in my mouth, make me shut up or something."
 Vivian Medithi of Pitchfork wrote "T-Pain swings through on 'I Luv Her,' though the contrast between their vocal styles can't elevate Glo's pick-me relationship bars".
 Billboard's Michael Saponara ranked "I Luv Her" as the second best song from Glorious, while Revolt's Sharmaine Johnson considered it the album's best song.